Skip to content

 RoleWhat gets installed

-Enginebanyan-engine, banyan-cli, etcd
+Enginebanyan-engine, banyan-cli, etcd, wireguard-tools

-Agentbanyan-agent, banyan-cli, containerd, nerdctl, CNI plugins, BuildKit
+Agentbanyan-agent, banyan-cli, containerd, nerdctl (>= 2.1.3), CNI plugins, wireguard-tools, BuildKit

 Supported distros: Ubuntu, Debian, CentOS, RHEL, Fedora, Rocky Linux, AlmaLinux.
 Architectures: x86_64, ARM64.